MercuryPay/REST.ObjC/README.md

 MercuryPay REST Integraiton with Objective-C (with ARC)

-3 step process to integrate to Mercury Web Services.

 ##Step 1: Build Request with Key Value Pairs

 Create a NSMutableDictionary and add all the Key Value Pairs.